The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Sorted Effects and Classification Analysis

-We can construct asymptotically valid confidence intervals and p-values for the CA using this result.
-The next corollary to Proposition \ref{prop:fclt2} provides uniform bands that cover $L$ linear combinations of the $2$-dimensional vector $\Lambda_{\Delta,\mu}^{u}(t)$ with coefficients $c_1, \ldots, c_L$ simultaneously over $t \in \mathcal{T}$ with prespecified probability in large samples.
+The next corollary to Theorem \ref{thm:fclt_supp1} in Section \ref{sec:theory2} provides uniform bands that cover $L$ linear combinations of the $2$-dimensional vector $\Lambda_{\Delta,\mu}^{u}(t)$ with coefficients $c_1, \ldots, c_L$ simultaneously over $t \in \mathcal{T}$ with prespecified probability in large samples.
 It covers pointwise confidence intervals for the mean of the $k^{th}$ component of $Z$ for least affected as a special case with $L=1$ linear combination, $c_1 = (1,0)'$, and $\mathcal{T} = \{e_k\}$, where $e_k$ is a unit vector with a one in the $k^{th}$ position.
 Joint confidence intervals for $s$ differences of means of the $k_1^{th}$, $\ldots$, $k_s^{th}$ components of $Z$ between most and least affected are a special case with $L=1$ linear combination, $c_1 = (-1,1)'$, and $\mathcal{T} = \{e_{k_1}, \ldots, e_{k_s}\}$.
-Joint uniform bands for the distribution of the $k^{th}$ component of $Z$ between most and least affected are also a special case with $L=2$ linear combinations, $c_1 =(1,0)$, $c_2 = (0,1)$, and $\mathcal{T} = \{ t \in \mathbb{R}^{d_z}: t_j = \bar T, j \neq k \}$, where $\bar T$ is an arbitrarily large number.
-By appropriate choice of the linear combinations and the index set $T$, we can therefore conduct multiple tests while preserving the significance level from simultaneous inference problems \cite{rsw10b,rsw10}.
+Joint uniform bands for the distribution of the $k^{th}$ component of $Z$ for most and least affected are also a special case with $L=2$ linear combinations, $c_1 =(1,0)$, $c_2 = (0,1)$, and $\mathcal{T} = \{ t \in \mathbb{R}^{d_z}: t_j = \bar T, j \neq k \}$, where $\bar T$ is an arbitrarily large number.
+By appropriate choice of the linear combinations and the index set $T$, we can therefore conduct multiple tests while preserving the significance level from simultaneous inference problems \cite{rsw10b,rsw10,lsx16}.
 We show examples in the empirical application of Section \ref{sec:empirics}.

 \begin{corollary}[Inference on CA-function using Limit Theory and Bootstrap] Under the assumptions of Theorem \ref{thm:fclt_supp1}, for any $0 < \alpha < 1$,

 where $\widehat t^u_{1-\alpha}(\mathcal{T},L)$ is any consistent estimator of $t^u_{1-\alpha}(\mathcal{T},L)$, the $(1-\alpha)$-quantile of and $t \mapsto \widehat \Sigma^u(t)$ is a uniformly consistent estimator of $t \mapsto \Sigma^u(t)$, the variance function of $t \mapsto Z_{\infty}^u(t)$.
 A p-value of the null hypothesis $c_{\ell}' \Lambda_{\Delta,\mu}^{u}(t) = r_{\ell}(t)$ for all $t \in \mathcal{T}$ and $\ell = 1,\ldots,L$ of the realization of the statistic $\sup_{t \in \mathcal{T}, \ell = 1,\ldots,L}|c_{\ell}'\widehat{\Lambda}_{\Delta,\mu}^{u}(t) - r_{\ell}(t)| [c_{\ell}'\widehat \Sigma^u(t)c_{\ell}]^{-1/2} = s$ is